NHS hospitals: “single-sex” accommodation cannot be mixed sex

 Sex Matters today publishes our policy proposal for how to do this.

-As an NHS nurse told a panel at the Conservative Party Conference yesterday, the current policy prioritises inclusion of transgender patients over the safety and needs of female patients.
+As an NHS nurse told a panel at the Conservative Party conference yesterday, the current policy prioritises inclusion of transgender patients over the safety and needs of female patients.
 Dr Sinead Helyar said that:

 • If patients question why there is a male-bodied person on a female-only ward, nurses are told to “reiterate… that there are no men present”.